learn-co-students/building-nested-hashes-onl01-seng-pt-012120/README.md

 }
 ```

+**Notes:**

+* You might notice that we are storing ages as strings.
+That is because the ages here are not numbers that we need to frequently do math with.
+If a hash value was a number, let's say the price of an item, that we needed to manipulate, let's say calcuate the tax on, then we would store it as an integer.
+Otherwise, it is conventional to store information like a person's age as a string.
+* Remember that the `key: value` syntax is the same as the `:key => value` syntax used above.
+Get ready to see them both used in different applications and sources.

 ### Instructions

 This is a complicated data structure, so we're going to build it up one step at a time.
 In the upcoming code along challenge, we'll be stepping through the lab, one test at a time.
 Start by forking and cloning this lab.
 Then follow along with the walk-through below.